jeffisnotahero/routinetask/routine_3_pseudocode.md

                 -total = 0
                 -total += amount

+            if total_amount > 0
                 -add this order number into the corresponding list

     -create a list of booking data that is not for currency adjustmnet